phoqe/havelock/README.md

 ## Verified web browsers

 Every Chromium-based web browser using the same storage mechanism for user data is supported.
-These are the web browsers I’ve tested:
+These are the verified web browsers:

 | Name                 | API            | Platform(s)           |
 | -------------------- | -------------- | --------------------- |